nintanuki/frankies-corner/README.md

 ### Phase 1 - Get the surface (this is what to buy now)

 This is the only thing we need to order right now. **A simple, fixed-height rectangular desk, about 48" wide** (up to ~55" only if the closet door still clears it), with an open top and room for legs underneath.
 No hutch, no built-in shelves crowding the surface, no pegboard.
 Plain table-style desks like this run roughly $80-150 at Amazon, Home Depot, Wayfair, or IKEA.
+Aim for ~24-30" deep so a wall-mounted monitor sits at a comfortable distance, and skip anything with a tall hutch or back panel so the desk pushes flat against the wall and leaves it free for the optional wall storage later.
 That's it for now.
 Everything below can wait and gets added to the existing desk.

 ### Phase 2 - Get the monitor off the surface